talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

  numCourses = number of courses registered for the current semester/term.
- User must ensure that the course specified for each student matches the numCourses value as the numCourses value will be used to extract the courses of that student from the succeeding columns (I am not going to go through all 10 columns and check for courses (if the field is non-empty) as this will be more time intensive)
+ User must ensure that the course specified for each student matches the numCourses value as the numCourses value will be used to iterate through the columns and extract the courses of that student from the succeeding columns
+ (I am not going to go through all 10 columns and check for courses (if the field is non-empty) as this will be more time intensive)

+ The 'faculty' field matches with the 'classification' element (sub-element of the 'student' element) in the CPSolver

+ The 'qualification' field matches with the 'major' element (sub-element of the 'student' element) in the CPSolver

+ The user using the program must ensure that all data in the input files are valid - all characters must be valid Unicode characters (specifically limit them to letters, numbers, whitespace and keyboard symbols) otherwise an error will result

+ TODO - see if I should add the school field as an element or attribute